-- turnover reflecting the share of revenue from green activities of portfolio companies - capital expenditure (CapEx) showing the green investments made by portfolio companies, e.g. for a transition to a green economy - operational expenditure (OpEx) reflecting green operational activities of portfolio companies.
+- turnover reflecting the share of revenue from green activities of investee companies - capital expenditure

+(CapEx) showing the

+green investments made

+by investee companies,

+e.g. for a transition to a

+green economy.

+- operational expenditure (OpEx) reflecting green operational activities of investee companies.